microsec/regulations/hrsz--all--ssl--EN.md

 In case of non-qualified Certificate Policies:

 - each Certificate Policy complies with the [LCP] Certificate Policy defined in the ETSI EN 319 411-1 [19] standard
-- each Certificate Policy complies with the [DVCP] Certificate Policy defined in the ETSI EN 319 411-1 [19] standard
+- each Certificate Policy complies with the [DVCP] Certificate Policy defined in the ETSI EN 319 411-1 [19] standard, if the organization name is not indicated in the Certificate
-- each Certificate Policy complies with the [OVCP] Certificate Policy defined in the ETSI EN 319 411-1 [19] standard, if the organization name is indicated in the Certificate.
+- each Certificate Policy complies with the [OVCP] Certificate Policy defined in the ETSI EN 319 411-1 [19] standard, if the organization name is indicated in the Certificate

 In case of qualified Certificate Policies: